kurz-peter/Document2Telegram/README.md

 ## About

 This docker container checks if a new file is created on a folder and sends it to a person/group/channel using [Telegram Messenger](https://telegram.org).
+The original file is deleted after it has been sent.

 ## Setup